Jodie Foster: 2020s: Return to acting

 Foster directed the finale of the 2020 science fiction drama Tales from the Loop.
 Her next project was the legal drama The Mauritanian (2021), in which she starred as the lawyer of a prisoner (Tahar Rahim) at the Guantanamo Bay detention camp.
 Foster won a Best Supporting Actress Golden Globe for her performance.
 At the 2021 Cannes Film Festival, Foster received the Honorary Palme d'Or for lifetime achievement.

 In 2023, Foster appeared in the Netflix biopic Nyad as Bonnie Stoll.
 Her performance earned her a nomination for the Academy Award for Best Supporting Actress.
-She next starred in the fourth season of True Detective, subtitled Night Country.
-It won her a Primetime Emmy Award.
-She starred in the 2025 French-language psychological mystery, Vie privée (A Private Life), her first French-speaking lead role.
+On April 19, 2024, she immortalized her hand and footprints in wet cement at Grauman's Chinese Theater in Los Angeles, California.
+Also in 2024, she starred in the fourth season of True Detective, subtitled Night Country, which won her a Primetime Emmy Award, and was an executive producer on Alok, a short film directed by her wife Alexandra Hedison.
+She starred in the 2025 French-language psychological mystery, Vie privée (A Private Life), her first French-speaking lead role, for which she received critical acclaim.